alexanderczigler/lab-day-2021-09-24/README.md

 ## OpenApi

-A terrible experience.
-I lost so much time just trying to get a simple thing as post body working.
-The name "openapi" is very unfortunate because google results are diluted with all sorts of things.
-It is also a bit tricky to find documentation and examples matching the version you happen to be using.
+I lost so much time trying to get a simple thing as post body working.
+There is plenty of documentation and examples for Swagger/OpenAPI yet I found it tricky to find exactly what I was looking for.

 ### Likes
  - You can choose to spec your API using either yaml or json